Frequently Asked Questions

 Q:I understand Innocademy operates on a balanced calendar?
 What does that look like?

 Yes!
 Our families enjoy recess times throughout the year rather than just one long summer break.
 In June and August, students do not attend school on Friday.
 Christmas and Spring Recesses are coordinated so that they align with the calendars of the districts surrounding Innocademy.
-Please see attached for the 2016-2017 School Calendar.
+Please see attached for the 2017-2018 School Calendar.
+Inno 18-19 School Calendar

 Q:Why was Innocademy started?